Peter V'landys: State Dinner with President Biden

-NRL Season Launch in Las Vegas in 2024
+Las Vegas

 V'landys was the driving force behind the proposal for the NRL season launch to occur in Las Vegas to gain a foothold in the sports wagering market in the USA.
-On 2 March 2024, the NRL launched its season with a double header featuring Souths v Manly and Roosters v Broncos at Allegiant Stadium, where the Super Bowl was played a few weeks prior.
-The launch was heralded as a success attended by over 40,000 people with record viewing audiences back in Australia on Fox and Channel 9.
+On 2 March 2024, the NRL launched its season with a double header featuring Souths vs Manly and Roosters v Broncos at Allegiant Stadium, where the Super Bowl was played a few weeks prior.
+The event was attended by 31,927 people and was a ratings success in Australia, with record viewing audiences on Fox Sports and Channel 9.
+Viewing figures in the US were low, with 61,000 and 44,000 viewers tuning into the two matches respectively, falling significantly short of V'landys' stated goal of capturing "one per cent of the market in America".